bkranendonk/OpenStack-Docs/_posts/loadbalancers/2023-12-12-create-an-loadbalancer.md

 * **URL Path**: /
 * **Admin State Up**: Yes

-Step 13: Click on **Create Load Balancer** to create the loadbalancer.
+**Step 13**: Initiate the creation of your load balancer by clicking on **Create Load Balancer**.
-Step 14: Click on the small arrow next to the loadbalancer you just created and click on **Associate Floating IP**.
+**Step 14**: Locate the load balancer you've just set up and click the small arrow beside it.
+From the dropdown menu, select **Associate Floating IP**.
-Step 15: Choose a floating IP or select the net-float pool and click on **Associate**.
+**Step 15**: Select an available floating IP or choose the net-float pool, then confirm your choice by clicking on **Associate**.

-Step 16: Wait until the loadbalancer Operating Status is set to ONLINE. after which you can go to `http://<floating-ip>` in your webbrowser and see the loadbalancer in action.
+**Step 16**: Await the update of the load balancer's Operating Status to ONLINE.
+Once this status is achieved, navigate to `http://<floating-ip>` in your web browser to witness your load balancer functioning.

 If you want to customize your Loadbalancer even further we highly recommend you to read the [OpenStack Octavia Loadbalancer documentation](https://docs.openstack.org/octavia/latest/user/index.html)